jwcrawford2/dbworkload-movr-demo/README.md

 # Demo
 ## Start dbworkload on App Node (Primary App Node if MR)
-SSH Terminal to App Node VM and run command (will need to replace CRDB Connectino URI - whcih uses CRDB alias in the .bashrc file)
+SSH Terminal to Regional App Node VM.
+The following command will launch dbworkload, using the Region's CRDB connection string.
-(Example USEast:
 ```
 cd workloads
 dbworkload run \